DevYatsu/rusty-dl/README.md

 ### In the Library

-- [ ] Add features to download content to specific directories
+- [x] Add features to download content to specific directories
-- [ ] Implement functions to retrieve metadata on downloaded media
+- [x] Implement functions to retrieve metadata on downloaded media
 - [x] Allow users to specify whether spaces in file names should be replaced by underscores
-- [ ] Add support for downloading images-only or videos-only from tweets
+- [x] Add support for downloading images-only or videos-only from tweets
+- [ ] Add examples

 ### Other